JonBetts/CM0102-Starter-Kit/README.md

 - Ensure the last saved settings for Nick's Patcher are persisted when you next access the page/tool.
 - Ensure the tool can work with CM 01/02 being installed in a non-default location.
 - Allow modified databases to be kept and named, for switching back to at a later date.
-- Ensure loading image is always animated when work is going on in the background.
 - Change the popup boxes and loader image to fit with the rest of the tool and the game.
 - ... and many more...